nharrer/snaprunner/README.md

 - Excludes the Directory `C:\Sandbox`
 - Success/Fail-Mail is sent to `nobody@fakemail.com` via SMTP Server `mail.com`

-NOTE 1: If python.exe is not set in PATH, use full path of python.exe (e.g. C:\python27\python.exe).
+NOTE: If python.exe is not set in PATH, use the full path (e.g. C:\python27\python.exe).

-NOTE 2: command lines like this are indented to be used in task scheduler to run hourly, daily, weekly etc.
+NOTE: command lines like this are indented to be used in task scheduler to run hourly, daily, weekly etc.

 Example 2
 ---------